Exopandora/ShoulderSurfing/README.md

 # API Documentation #
 The API Documentation can be found in the [wiki](https://github.com/Exopandora/ShoulderSurfing/wiki).
+It currently allows other mod developers to define custom rules for when and what items should have adaptive crosshair functionality.

 # Building From Source #
 Clone the repository and run the following command in the root directory of this repository: